NetworkNerd1337/rcschain/README.md

 - Implement dynamic peer discovery (e.g., via a DHT).
 - Add a consensus algorithm (e.g., Raft) for decentralized operation.
 - Much more UI development
+- Refactor into OOP, rather than one large procedural script

 # Contributing
 Pull requests are welcome!
 Please test changes on a multi-node setup before submitting.